LDEO-CREW/Pythonic-DISORT/docs/JOSS_Paper/paper.md

 The RTE is important in many fields of science and engineering, for example, in the retrieval of optical properties of the medium from measurements [@TCCGL1999; @MRO/CRISM2008; @TLZWSY2020].
-The gold standard for numerically solving the 1D RTE is the Discrete Ordinate Radiative Transfer package `DISORT` which was coded in FORTRAN 77 and first released in 1988 [@STWJ1988; @Sta1999].
+The gold standard for numerically solving the 1D RTE is the Discrete Ordinate Radiative Transfer package `DISORT` which was coded in FORTRAN77 and first released in 1988 [@STWJ1988; @Sta1999].
-It has been widely used, for example by `MODTRAN` [@Ber2014], `Streamer` [@Key1998], and `SBDART` [@Ric1998], all of which are comprehensive radiative transfer models that are themselves widely used in atmospheric science, and by the three retrieval papers @TCCGL1999; @MRO/CRISM2008; @TLZWSY2020.
+It has been widely used, for example by `MODTRAN` [@Ber2014], `Streamer` [@Key1998], and `SBDART` [@Ric1998], all of which are comprehensive radiative transfer models that are themselves widely used in atmospheric science, and by the three retrieval papers: @TCCGL1999; @MRO/CRISM2008; @TLZWSY2020.
 `DISORT` implements the Discrete Ordinates Method which has two key steps.
-First, the diffuse intensity function $u$ and phase function $p$ are expanded as the Fourier cosine series and Legendre series respectively:
+First, the diffuse intensity function $u$ and phase function $p$ are expanded as the Fourier cosine series and Legendre series, respectively:

 $$
 \begin{aligned}